-We have once again an exciting program for 2016!
+Once again we have an exciting program for 2016!
 We have responded to your comments from 2014 and are continuing the one track model, so no one misses a talk.
 There are several major themes: The Long Road to Alzheimer’s (describing the slow progression of the disease from many aspects), Hot NEW Topics, Stress, and both Medical and Practical information for community providers.

 The new Director of the UC San Diego Alzheimer’s Disease Cooperative Study, Dr. Howard Feldman, will give us an update on clinical trials past, present and future.
-He is followed by Dr. Ralph Greenspan who helped craft the NIH BRAIN Initiative, part of a Presidential focus aimed at revolutionizing our understanding of the human brain.
+He is followed by Nicholas Spitzer, PhD who is involved in the NIH BRAIN Initiative, part of a Presidential focus aimed at revolutionizing our understanding of the human brain.
 It hopes to explore how the human body records, processes, utilizes, stores, and retrieves information, all at the speed of thought.

-We will close our conference with a series of 5 presentations for community physicians with discussions on unusual case studies, brain imaging, sleep disorders, cognitive screening and our all-time most popular speaker, Dr. Daniel Sewell, talking once again about behavior modifying medications.
+We will close our conference with a series of five presentations for community physicians with discussions on unusual case studies, brain imaging, sleep disorders, cognitive screening and our all-time most popular speaker, Dr. Daniel Sewell, talking once again about behavior modifying medications.
 We believe we have once again put together a great program for you.
-We look forward to meeting you in May.
+We look forward to seeing you in May.

 Douglas Galasko, MD and James B. Brewer, MD, PhD